 Oxygen was probably brewing as a byproduct of cyanobacterial photosynthesis as early as 3 bya.

 Evidence of first oxygen is its reaction with iron to produce rocks with banded iron formations found in sedimentary rock throughout the world.
 Soluble iron in the ocean combined freely with any available oxygen to form ferric iron which is a solid known as rust.
-Mixing of silica-rich chert created iron-rich minerals like hematite and magnetite which settled in layers on the ocean floor.
+The mixing of silica-rich chert created iron-rich minerals like hematite and magnetite which settled in layers on the ocean floor.

 By breathing oxygen, organisms became much more active, thus starting the evolution of plants and animals, from sponges and worms to fish and other invertebrates.
 Oxygen allows more energetic cellular metabolism.